 Speaking of waterfalls – there’s a wide winding one complete with viewing platform.
 An easy gravel trail takes you to the platform stairs.
 Or you can drive almost all the way there.
 (Yup).

 The dog-run and picnic area are in the day-use zone.
-Otherwise, Chutes park has 130 campsites, two with RV pull-throughs, no roofed accommodations (not dog-friendly at provincial parks anyway), a comfort station with five showers and two bathrooms with flush toilets.
+Otherwise, Chutes park has 130 campsites, two with RV pull-throughs, no roofed accommodations (some are now dog-friendly at provincial parks), a comfort station with five showers and two bathrooms with flush toilets.

 The waterfall alone is worth the stop, though the dog will appreciate a leash-free stretch.